kesterling/FGDT-simulator/README.md

 Then run "summarizationSimilarities.py" to update the CSV file to recover the cosine similarities from each round 1 response and the corresponding summary for a given run.
 You use this updated file to do a bias evaluation.
 You also can run "baseline_similarities.py" to infer the correlation between arbitrary sentences for a given topic.

+Optionally run "Round1_frequencies.py" to optimize the parameter settings in order to get the desired response frequencies.

+You must enter your Gemini API key as a single line in the file secretge.txt, and your Groq API key as a single line in the file secretgr.txt.
+Both of these files are located in the MyPersonalKeyAPI directory.

+File listing:
+- "simulation_digitalteins_v2.py" is the main simulator file.
+- "DigitalTwin example.txt" is the codebook indicating covariates and their keys
-"GoogleGemini.py" and "GroqLlm.py" call the LLMs
+- "GoogleGemini.py" and "GroqLlm.py" call the LLMs.
-"digitaltwins_promptblocks.py" is the module containing the prompt blocks for the digital twin covariates "ProcessDigitalTwins.py" is the code that converts the digital twin summaries to a CSV file "twin_personalities_file.csv" is the digital twin covariate CSV file "Ideas.txt" is for brainstorming analyses
+- "digitaltwins_promptblocks.py" is the module containing the prompt blocks for the digital twin covariates
-"temp.py" is a scratch file for testing blocks of code -- please ignore.
-"simulation_withcomments_v1.py" is the original (version 1.0) version of the simulator, written by Ben Treves, that does not use digital twin data to create personalities
+- "ProcessDigitalTwins.py" is the code that converts the digital twin summaries to a CSV file
+- "twin_personalities_file.csv" is the digital twin covariate CSV file
+- "baseline_similarities.py" creates random sentences on a topic to establish a baseline cosine similarity distribution
+- "round1_frequencies.py" runs round1 only, so just outputs normal survey responses
+- "summarizationSimilarities.py" is the tool used in the bias audit for the summaries

+- "